 - applied to all areas of exposed skin not covered by clothing

-- applied after sunscreen; be aware that the SPF protection of your sunscreen may be reduced by the repellent, therefore use sunscreen with 30-50 SPF to ensure you are protected)
+- applied after sunscreen (be aware that the protection from your sunscreen may be reduced by the repellent, therefore use sunscreen with 30-50 SPF to ensure you are protected)

-- reapplied regularly, particularly if you notice mosquitoes flying close to your skin
+- reapplied regularly, particularly if you notice mosquitoes flying close to, or landing on your skin

 - reapplied after swimming, washing or excessive sweating

 - applied carefully around the face and eyes.
-Be careful not to breathe in the repellent – if using a spray, spray it onto your hands and then rub onto your face
+Be careful not to breathe in the repellent – if using a spray, spray it onto your hands and then rub onto your face, avoiding your eyes

 - kept away from synthetic clothes or plastics as it may damage them, for example credit cards, phones, watches or glasses

-Different brands of insect repellent are available, and come in different strengths (concentrations).
+Different brands of insect repellent are available and come in different strengths (concentrations).
 As a rule, the higher the strength, the longer the repellent should protect you from being bitten before you need to reapply it.
-When applied to the skin properly they should provide several hours of protection.
-Always check the exact instructions on the bottle for how often to apply.
+When applied to the skin properly repellents should provide several hours of protection.
+Always check the exact instructions on the repellent bottle for how often to reapply.

 Effective repellents should contain one of the following active ingredients: